-Last week, it was announced that the company submitted a bid, together with major Dutch offshore wind players – Eneco and Van Oord – to build first two offshore wind farms in Dutch Borssele Zone.
+Last week, it was announced that the company, together with major Dutch offshore wind players – Eneco and Van Oord – submitted a bid to build first two offshore wind farms in Dutch Borssele Zone.
 They are competing with RWE-Macquarie Capital consortium, Vattenfall and, according to some media, DONG Energy.

 Big competition is approaching offshore wind as oil and gas companies are searching for their place under the Sun within the sector, DONG Energy’s CEO Henrik Poulsen said.
 “We’re talking about huge companies with significant capital and execution power.
 We need to just keep sharpening our sword,” Poulsen told The Wall Street Journal.

 They’ve got what it takes